Al-Ghoul/react-native-emoji-keyboard/README.md

 ## Usage

-The API is simple, just wrap your component with the `EmojiKeyboard` component and pass a callback to the `onEmojiSelected` prop.
+The API is simple, render the `EmojiKeyboard` component and pass a callback to the `onEmojiSelected` prop.

 ```js
 import { EmojiKeyboard } from '@abdoalghoul/react-native-emoji-keyboard';